martincartledge/martincartledge.github.io/concurrency-in-go-channels-mutex-race-conditions.md

 What if we want to limit the amount of data that can be sent onto a _Channel_ we create?
 Go makes this possible by using a feature called _Channel Buffering_

-By default, _Channels_ are unbuffered, meaning that there is not limit to the amount of data that can be sent and stored on a _Channel_.
+By default, _Channels_ are unbuffered, meaning that there is no limit to the amount of data that can be sent and stored on a _Channel_.
 As you can imagine, this could get out of hand fairly quickly.
 Whenever possible, it is always a good idea to use _Channel Buffering_.

 Let me show you an example: